AlxHnr/libvirt-sandbox-environments/README.md

 They cause webcam glitches due to some bug in qemu/kvm.

+## How to do audio work if VMs have massively inconsistent audio latencies?

+Remove `sound` and `sound+microphone` from the VM configuration and rerun `./setup-vms.sh`.
+Use `lsusb.py -ciu` to find the PCI device to which your sound hardware is attached.
+Use virt-manager to manually assign this PCI device to your VM.
+When the VM starts, use alsamixer to adjust the volume.

+**Note**: You must assign whole PCI devices instead of just a single USB device to fix the latency, according to my own testing.

 ## Rootless podman does not work when `expose_homedir` is set

 Storing container images in your mounted home directory leads to the following error: